What Is a Cause and Effect Essay?

 Again, no simple explanations for or solutions to the problem of poverty exist.
 Although varying theories abound, sociologists will continue to pay attention to this issue in the years to come.
 The one thing we can observe with certainty is that poverty works in a cycle and to end it we must break that cycle.
 Poverty tends to continue from generation to generation—perpetuating a myth that the family of origin is inferior, powerless, passive and ultimately hopeless.

-Climbing out of poverty is difficult for anyone, perhaps because, at its worst, poverty can become a self?perpetuating cycle.
+Climbing out of poverty is difficult for anyone, perhaps because, at its worst, poverty can become a self-perpetuating cycle.
 Children of poverty are at an extreme disadvantage in the job market; in turn, the lack of good jobs ensures continued poverty.
 The cycle ends up repeating itself until the pattern is somehow broken.

 In case you need a cause and effect essay help feel free to contact our support team for additional assistance.
 Our professional writers are happy to assist you with any cause and effect project that you need to be written.
-Just place an order and get a professionally written essay in time.
+Just place an order and get a custom written essay in time.